 In light of these principles, PCC has adopted standards to promote an environment that is conducive to academic, social, and spiritual growth.
 Where the Bible directly addresses a matter, standards are set accordingly.
 However, since God’s Word does not mention every aspect of college life, biblical principles are followed and conservative expectations have been established to encourage right Christian living.

-Additional information regarding expected behavior and prohibited activities is available in the Pathway: Student Resource Guide and the Graduate Student Handbook.
+Additional information regarding expected behavior and prohibited activities is available in the PCC Student Handbook and the Graduate Student Handbook.

 Articles of Faith